mjonesdev/mjonesdev/README.md

 ### Ahoy there 👋

-🌱 I'm a Developement Project Manager and part-time BSc Cyber Security student with a foundation in programming from an intensive coding bootcamp, alongside several years of experience in IT operations.
+🌱 Developement Project Manager and part-time BSc Cyber Security student with a foundation in programming from an intensive coding bootcamp, alongside several years of experience in IT operations.
 <br>